Božejov: Administrative division

+Etymology

+The name is derived from the personal name Božej, meaning "Božej's (court)".

 Geography

 Božejov is located about 9 km southwest of Pelhřimov and 30 km west of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is the Troják hill at 704 m above sea level.
 The upper course of the Želivka River (called the Hejlovka) flows along the northwestern municipal border.
 The area is rich in small fishponds and streams.

 History

-The first written mention of Božejov is from 1352.
+The first written mention of Božejov is from 1352, however, the settlement was probably established before 1200.
+Between 1680 and 1837, the Voračiský of Paběnice family owned Božejov and the market town coat of arms was derived from them.

 Transport

-The I/34 road (part of the European route E551, the section from Jindřichův Hradec to Pelhřimov) passes through the municipal territory.
+The I/34 road (part of the European route E551, the section from Jindřichův Hradec to Pelhřimov) runs through the municipal territory.

 Sights

 The main landmark of Božejov is the Church of Saint George.
 It is a large early Baroque building with a medieval core.
 The tower dates from 1642.